-Welcome to the training on Preventing Unintentional Injury provided by the Texas Department of State Health Services (DSHS) and the Texas Health and Human Services Commission (HHSC).
+Welcome to the training on Preventing Unintentional Injury: Birth through 20 Years provided by the Texas Health and Human Services Commission (HHSC) and the Texas Department of State Health Services (DSHS).

-The goal of this module is to equip Texas Health Steps providers and others to identify risk factors for unintentional injury from birth through 20 years, provide age-appropriate anticipatory guidance, and apply state law and best practices to prevent unintentional injury and death.
+The goal of this module is to equip Texas Health Steps providers and others to identify risk factors for unintentional injury for ages birth through 20 years, provide age-appropriate anticipatory guidance and apply state law and best practices to prevent unintentional injury and death.

 Texas Health Steps providers and other interested health-care professionals.

 Specific Learning Objectives

 After completing the activities of this module, you will be able to: